archlinux/aur/README.md

 ### Frequently Asked Questions

-what is the mkinitcpio hook entry for this?
+what is the mkinitcpio hook entry provided by this package?
 * hook name: `systemd-tool`
+* minimum required hooks are: `systemd systemd-tool`

-how can I enable my custom.service unit in initrd?
+how can I enable my custom service unit in initrd?
 * add `[Unit]` entry `ConditionPathExists=/etc/initrd-release`

-how can I disable my custom.service unit in initrd?
+how can I disable my custom service unit in initrd?
-* alter / remove the tag marker string, i.e.: `ConditionPathExists=/etc/xxx/initrd-release`
+* alter the tag marker string, i.e.: `ConditionPathExists=/etc/xxx/initrd-release`

+what is the purpose of `[X-SystemdTool]` section in service unit files?
+* it provides configuration interface for `mkinitcpio` provisioning actions
+* custom entries in `[X-SystemdTool]` include: `InitrdExec=`, `InitrdPath=`

-how can I auto-provision custom.service unit binaries into initramfs?
+how can I auto-provision my custom service unit binaries into initramfs?
-* use `InitrdExec=/target-exec` to provision service binary
+* use `InitrdExec=/path/target-exec` to provision service binary
-* any of `Exec*` entries such as `ExecStart=/bin/program` will also be provisioned
+* also will be provisioned all `Exec*` entries such as `ExecStart=/bin/program`

-how can I auto-provision custom.service unit resources into initramfs?
+how can I auto-provision my custom service unit resources into initramfs?
-* add several `[X-SystemdTool]` entries `InitrdPath=/path/to/host/dir-or-file`

-which ssh user keys are used by initramfs sshd server?
-* they come from host `/root/.ssh/authorized_keys`

-how can provide custom interactive user shell for ssh client
-* change sample shell file located in `/etc/mkinitcpio.d/shell.sh`
+* use `InitrdPath=/path/to/host/folder-or-file`

+how can I relocate folder during provisioning?
+* not implemented, source and target folder must use same location

 how can I relocate file and/or change file mode during provisioning?
 * use `InitrdPath=/target-file source=/source-file mode=NNN`